 Increasing geopolitical concerns are causing a rise in political risk exposures, according to a survey by Willis Towers Watson and Oxford Analytica.

-The annual Political Risk Survey revealed that 55% of global organizations with revenues exceeding US$1 billion have experienced at least one political risk loss worth over US$100 million.
+The annual Political Risk Survey revealed that 55% of global organisations with revenues exceeding US$1 billion have experienced at least one political risk loss worth over US$100 million.
 It found that the political risk implications of emerging market economic crises are increasing, reflecting the market reaction to a flare up in emerging markets such as Turkey and Argentina.

 The survey interviewed senior executives of 40 leading global firms across different industries, to determine their response to ongoing global political volatility.